zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications-part7.md

 there will be an increasing probability that some method or some dependency is missing in the final composition of traits used to extend an object.

+The step-by-step concept of extending objects seems to be too unconstrained delegating the responsibility for the consistency of trait compositions on the developer.
+However, considering that the number of trait combinations grows exponentially with the number of dimensions, the system will quickly run out of control of any developer.

-It also leads us to the conclusion that only a platform equipped with a strong static type system allowing for a safe dynamic composition of traits is suitable for developing complex multidimensional mutable applications must be.
+It leads us to the conclusion that only a platform equipped with a strong static type system allowing for a safe dynamic composition of traits is suitable for developing complex multidimensional mutable applications must be.